 - Decide to let Him control my life

 - Examine in writing just what bothers me and identify the causes

-- Talk over the results with at least one other person, seeing truth
+- Talk over the results with at least one other person, seeking truth

-- Identify my inherent weaknesses and become willing to change
+- Identify my inherent weaknesses and become willing to let God change me

 - Ask God to remove them and practice new behavior